group2-SDC/tours_service/README.md

 <!-- Dataset Breakdown -->
 ### Dataset Breakdown

 In the dataset, there are 10 million records that contain the tour information for the site.
-This information is spread out into 5 relational tables like so:
+This information is spread out into 5 relational tables and organized using the following schema.

-* Listings Table: Contains 10 million listing IDs and the location ID assoicated to that listing ID
-* Locations Table: Contains 1000 Location IDs
-* Categories Table: Contains 30 category IDs and the category information associated to that category ID (i.e. name, location ID)
-* Location-Categories Table: Contains relation of which category IDs are available at a given Location ID
-* Tours Table: Contains 10 million tours and the tours information associated to that tour (i.e. category ID, location ID)

 <div align="center">
   <img src="./readMeMedia/DatabaseT2.png"/>
   <h6 align="center">Table 2.
 Postgres Schema </h6>
 </div>

 The relation of the the data is as follows:
 * Each listing ID has 1 location ID
 * Each location ID has 11-16 category IDs assigned to it